radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.
 The management overhead of dealing with complex secrets is less than the management overhead of dealing with compromised networks.

-RADIUS implementors SHOULD provide tools for administrators which can create and manage secure shared secrets.
+RADIUS implementers SHOULD provide tools for administrators which can create and manage secure shared secrets.

+## Message-Authenticator

+The Message-Authenticator attribute was defined in {{RFC3579}} Section 3.2.
+The "Note 1" paragraph at the bottom of {{RFC3579}} Section 3.2 required that Message-Authenticator be added to Access-Request packets when the EAP-Message as present, and suggested that it should be present in a few other situations.
+Experience has shown that these recommendations are inadequate.

+Some RADIUS clients never use the Message-Authenticator attribute, even for the situations where it the {{RFC3579}} text suggests that it should be used.
+When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.

+For example, an Access-Request packet containing CHAP-Password but which is missing Message-Authenticator can be trivially forged.
+If an attacker sees one packet such packet, it is possible to replace the CHAP-Password and CHAP-Challenge (or Request Authenticator) with values chosen by the attacker.
+The attacker can then perform brute-force attacks on the RADIUS server in order to test passwords.
+Similar attacks are possible for User-Password and MS-CHAP passwords.

+This document therefore requires that RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.

+In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
+Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard a packet if it does not contain a Message-Authenticator attribute.
+However, if the Message-Authenticator attribute is present, it still MUST be validated as discussed in {{RFC7360}} and {{RFC3579}}.

+## TLS-PSK

 Given the insecurity of RADIUS, the absolute minimum acceptable security is to use strong shared secrets.
 However, administrator overhead for TLS-PSK is not substantially higher than simple shared secrets, and TLS-PSK offers significantly increased security and privacy.

+It is therefore RECOMMENDED that implementations support TLS-PSK.
+It may be difficult for RADIUS clients to upgrade all of their interfaces to support the use of certificates, and TLS-PSK more closely mirrors the historical use of shared secrets, with similar operational considerations.

+Implementation and operational considerations for TLS-PSK are given in {{I-D.ietf-radext-tls-psk}}, and we do not repeat them here.

-# Increasing the Security of RADIUS Transports
+# Increasing the Security of RADIUS

 While we still permit the use of UDP and TCP transports in secure environments, there remain opportunities for increasing the security of those transport protocols.
 The amount of personal identifiable information sent in packets should be minimized.
 Information about the size, structure, and nature of the visited network should be omitted or anonymized.
 The choice of authentication method also has security and privacy impacts.

 The recommendations here for increasing the security of RADIUS transports also applies when TLS is used.
 TLS transports protect the RADIUS packets from observation by from third-parties.
-However, TLS does not hide the content of RADIUS packets from intermediate proxies, such as in a roaming environment.
-As such, the main path to minimizing the information sent to proxies is to minimize the number of proxies involved.
+However, TLS does not hide the content of RADIUS packets from intermediate proxies, such as ones uses in a roaming environment.
+As such, the best approach to minimizing the information sent to proxies is to minimize the number of proxies which see the RADIUS traffic.

-Implementors and administrators need to be aware of all of these issues, and then make the best choice for their local network which balances their requirements on privacy, security, and cost.
+Implementers and administrators need to be aware of all of these issues, and then make the best choice for their local network which balances their requirements on privacy, security, and cost.
+Any security approach based on a simple "checklist" of "good / bad" practices is likely to result in decreased security, as compared to an end-to-end approach which is based on understanding the issues involved.

 ## Minimizing Personal Identifiable Information

 One approach to increasing RADIUS privacy is to minimize the amount of PII which is sent in packets.
-Implementors of RADIUS products and administrators of RADIUS systems SHOULD ensure that only the minimum necessary PII is sent in RADIUS.
+Implementers of RADIUS products and administrators of RADIUS systems SHOULD ensure that only the minimum necessary PII is sent in RADIUS.

 Where possible, identities should be anonymized (e.g. {{?RFC7542}} Section 2.4).
-The use of anonymized identies means that the the Chargeable-User-Identifer {{?RFC4372}} should also be used.
+The use of anonymized identities means that the the Chargeable-User-Identifier {{?RFC4372}} should also be used.
 Further discussion on this topic is below.

 Device information SHOULD be either omitted, or randomized.  e.g. MAC address randomization could be used on end-user devices.
 The details behind this recommendation are the subject of ongoing research and development.
 As such, we do not offer more specific recommendations here.